-The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between and unstable coastal environments tended to erode and destroy fragile carcasses.
+The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between.
 The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands.
 Since the only plentiful food available was algae and microscopic plankton, they had no use for teeth and jaws.
-Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and indeed capture other fish.
-It wasn’t a process of natural magic; they were programmed to do so, each according to their kind.
+Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and capture other fish.
+It wasn’t a process of natural magic; they were programmed to do so, according to their kinds.
 As the available niches became more various, as environments began to be vegetated and to host a range of invertebrate life, so the fish moving into them became more specialised.

 Eusthenopteron is sometimes figured as crawling out of the mud of a Devonian lake, apparently with the intention of finding another pool to swim in.
 Because Eusthenopteron was once cast in the role of the ‘ancestor’ of tetrapods, tetrapodlike behavior was attributed to it.
 However, taking the whole morphology of the fish, with its streamlined torpedo shape, and dorsal, anal, and pelvic fins placed near the back of the body, it seems that the lifestyle of Eusthenopteron was much more like that of a modern pike (Esox), a fully aquatic lurking predator.

 Jennifer Clack, Gaining Ground, p.
 63 (2002)

 In the absence of better candidates, Eusthenopteron was was regarded as well on the way to becoming a tetrapod, and was portrayed as such in illustrations.
-Now, however, it is no longer seen as a convincing intermediate and has been relegated to a side branch.
+However, it has since been relegated to a side branch.
 So has its contemporary, Panderichthys.
 ‘Palaeontologists didn’t previously have a decent fossil representing the intermediate between finned fish and four-footed land animals,’ admitted Bob Holmes in the New Scientist.
 But the admission was made only after the discovery of Tiktaalik.